Jagannath Hall: Establishment

-Kisorilal Roy Chowdhury, the Zamindar of Baliati in Saturia, Manikganj, who had previously established Jagannath College named after his father Jagannath Saha, also established this hall of University of Dhaka.
+Kisorilal Roy Chowdhury, the Zamindar of Baliati in Saturia, Manikganj, who had previously established Jagannath College named after his father Jagannath Saha, also established this hall of the University of Dhaka.

-University of Dhaka was established in 1921 as a merger of the two institutes of higher learning that existed in the city at that time, Dhaka College, a government institution, and Jagannath College, which was privately funded.
-With the Jagannath College Act of the Indian Legislative Council (Act No XVI of 1920), that college was renamed as Jagannath Intermediate College, and the second- and third-year students (303 in all) were transferred to University of Dhaka the following year, along with many teachers and equipment such as library books.
+The University of Dhaka was established in 1921 as a merger of the two institutes of higher learning that existed in the city at that time: Dhaka College, a government institution, and Jagannath College, which was privately funded.
+With the Jagannath College Act of the Indian Legislative Council (Act No XVI of 1920), that college was renamed as Jagannath Intermediate College, and the second- and third-year students (303 in all) were transferred to the University of Dhaka the following year, along with many teachers and equipment such as library books.
 Two residence halls at Dhaka University were then named after the contributing colleges: Jagannath Hall and Dhaka Hall (since renamed Dr Muhammad Shahidullah Hall).

-The first Provost of this hall was Professor Naresh Chandra Sengupta, who served from 1921 to 1924.
-Other famous provosts include philosopher Govinda Chandra Dev (who served from 1957 to 1970) who was murdered by the occupying Pakistani army in 1971, along with the then current provost Professor Jyotirmoy Guhathakurta.
+The first provost of this hall was Professor Naresh Chandra Sengupta, who served from 1921 to 1924.
+Other famous provosts include philosopher Govinda Chandra Dev (who served from 1957 to 1970) who was murdered by the occupying Pakistan Army in 1971, along with the then-current provost Professor Jyotirmoy Guhathakurta.